diyasen2021/BashTutorial/README.md

 ### Basic Bash Commands for File System Navigation and File Management
 1. Navigating the File System
-pwd: Displays the current directory
+Display the current directory
 ```
 pwd
 ```
-ls: Lists files and directories in the current directory.
+Lists files and directories in the current directory
 ```
 ls
 ```
 Add -a to see hidden files (those starting with a dot, like .bash_profile).<br>
 Add -l for a more detailed list, including permissions and file sizes.<br>

-cd [directory_name]: Changes the current directory <br>
+Change the current directory <br>
 ```
 cd Documents
 ```